etefera/kpt/docs/tutorials/deploy_db.md

     └── spec.ports: [{port: 26257, targetPort: 26257, name: grpc}, {port: 8080, targetPort: 8080, name: http}]
 ```

+We can create setters for the fields in the above output to modify the configuration for our purposes.

 ### Add setters to variable fields in configuration
 In this case, we want to change the number of replicas of our database, so we'll create a setter that matches the
 `replicas` field to change later.